The kettlebell is a simple piece of fitness equipment that has been around for centuries.

 Because the kettlebell is not large or cumbersome, it’s ideal for interval training and burning calories while simultaneously sculpting and defining the musculature.

 What follows is a kettlebell workout that emphasizes shoulder mobility, so it’s good for beginners as well as athletes over the age of 50.
 Modify the exercises to meet the unique needs of your own body and fitness level.
 See the video lower in this article to see how each movement flows.

-Here are 12 exercises to get you started on a fat-burning, muscle-sculpting workout.
+Here are 12 exercises to start a fat-burning, muscle-sculpting workout.

 Each circuit is done three times.

 Do each exercise within the circuit consecutively without rest, then take a 2-minute rest before repeating.

 After you complete your third time through a particular circuit, you move on to the next circuit in the series.